-Gregory Chin is Associate Professor of Political Science at York University, Canada, specializing in political economy.
-As a Senior Fellow of FPI, he co-leads the Project on “Emerging Global Governance” with FPI Executive Director Carla Freeman, a joint initiative with the journal Global Policy.
-His research interests are in international and comparative political economy with a focus on China, Asia, the BRICS, international money, finance, and global governance.
-He is on the International Advisory Board of the journal Review of International Political Economy, and on the Editorial Board of the journal Global Governance.
+Gregory Chin is a Senior Fellow at the Foreign Policy Institute of the Johns Hopkins School of Advanced International Studies (SAIS) and Associate Professor of Political Science at York University Canada.
+He specializes in political economy.
+At the Foreign Policy Institute, he co-leads the Project on “Emerging Global Governance” with FPI Executive Director Carla Freeman, a joint initiative with the journal Global Policy.
+His research interests are in international and comparative political economy with a focus on China, Asia, BRICS, international money, finance, and global governance.
+He is on the International Advisory Board of the journal Review of International Political Economy, and the Editorial Board of the journal Global Governance.

 He has published widely on China's international financial and monetary affairs, Asian regionalism, the BRICS, and global governance reform.
 His most recent project is the “AIIB in Global Perspective.”
 He is currently finishing a book manuscript on Renminbi internationalization.